ekaranjaa/portfolio-v1/README.md

 $ yarn generate
 ```

-For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).
+For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org) and [Tailwindcss docs](https://tailwindcss.com) for styling and colors.